Timna Valley

 The Timna Valley (תִּמְנָע, [timˈna(ʕ)]) is located in southern Israel in the southwestern Arava/Arabah, approximately 30 km north of the Gulf of Aqaba and the city of Eilat.
 The area is rich in copper ore and has been mined since the 5th millennium BCE.
-There is controversy whether the mines were active during the biblical united Kingdom of Israel and its second ruler, King Solomon.
+During early antiquity, the area would have been part of the Kingdom of Edom.

 A large section of the valley, containing ancient remnants of copper mining and ancient worship, is encompassed in a recreation park.
 Ramon Airport is located near the entrance to the Timna Valley.